macports/macports-webapp/README.md

 the layout properly because `migrations` and `collectstatic` commands are running in the background.
 There will not be any contents in the site because the database is empty, but it should load up nicely with empty sections.

-2. Populate the database with initial data using the command:
+2. Populate the database with the initial data using the command:

 ```
 docker exec macports-webapp python3 /code/app/manage.py autoload-initial-data